antoniocarlos-error404/projeto-app-pre-o-certo-1/README.md

 Estrutura do Projeto
 Aqui está a estrutura principal do projeto:

-CASO QUEIRA RODAR NO VScode , estandono prompt de comando digite - code .
+CASO QUEIRA RODAR NO VScode , entrando no prompt de comando digite - code .
 -